SILCC -- VIII: The impact of far-ultraviolet radiation on star formation and the interstellar medium: Cosmic ray ionisation heating vs. photoelectric heating

 We introduce the relative strength of $\Gamma_\mathrm{CR}$ compared to $\Gamma_\mathrm{CR}$ as $\chi^\mathrm{PE}_\mathrm{CR} = (\Gamma_\mathrm{PE} - \Gamma_\mathrm{CR})(\Gamma_\mathrm{PE} + \Gamma_\mathrm{CR})^{-1}$ and show the joint PDF of $\chi^\mathrm{PE}_\mathrm{CR}$ and $n_\mathrm{Htot}$ in Fig. \ref{fig:PECR}.
 A value of $\chi^\mathrm{PE}_\mathrm{CR} = 1$ indicates that no CR ionisation heating is present (e.g. in an already fully ionised region) while a value of $\chi^\mathrm{PE}_\mathrm{CR} = -1$ would indicate a region fully shielded from the FUV ISRF and only penetrable by CRs.
 We therefore see a moderate anti-correlation of $\chi^\mathrm{PE}_\mathrm{CR}$ and $n_\mathrm{Htot}$ with a Pearson correlation coeffiction of $\rho = -0.42$.
 However, most of the midplane gas, $88\,\mathrm{per\,cent}$ by mass and $98\,\mathrm{per\,cent}$ by volume, is exposed to stronger $\Gamma_\mathrm{PE}$ than $\Gamma_\mathrm{CR}$.

 We want to note that in this iteration of the \textsc{Silcc Project}, $\zeta_\mathrm{CR}$ is to be assumed constant throughout an individual simulation and it does not scale with local gas properties or CR energy densities.
-A more detailed analysis of the impact of CR ionisation heating and its interplay with PE heating carried out with an updated and more self-consistent model for the CR ionisation heating will be presented in Brugaletta et al. (\textit{in prep.})
+A more detailed analysis of the impact of CR ionisation heating and its interplay with PE heating carried out with an updated and more self-consistent model for it will be presented in \citet{Brugaletta2025}.